-WHERE IS MOUNT BROMO AND MOUNT IJEN
+WHERE IS MOUNT BROMO & MOUNT IJEN

 Fun fact: Java is home to 45 active volcanoes, which in my opinion is absolutely insane!

-WHAT’S INCLUDED IN THE MOUNT BROMO TOUR + MOUNT IJEN
+MOUNT BROMO TOUR & MOUNT IJEN TOUR

-Pick up in a minivan from Seminyak, Bali and then a 4-hour drive to Gillimanuk, the port in West Bali.
+Pick up in a minivan from Seminyak, Bali, and then a 4-hour drive to Gillimanuk, the port in West Bali.
 This is where the ferries leave for Java and the crossing takes about 1 hour.